 If your employer is transferring you out of town, you might ask about a guaranteed purchase program.
 Many employers hire relocation companies that offer buyouts for employees.
 You might not even know that your employer has a relocation program if you don’t ask.
 It could be free money for you.

-And every so often, this strategy will result in multiple offers.
-Everybody wants what somebody else wants, even the home that you could not sell previously.
+Every so often, this strategy will result in multiple offers.
+Everybody wants what somebody else wants, even a home that you could not sell previously.